 - Annual fee.
-Considering how much you’ll pay for a card is a good starting.
-A platinum card at a high price, for example, The Business Platinum® Card from American Express comes with a $595 annual fee (see Rates & Fees ).
+When comparing, consider how much you’d like to pay for a card.
+A platinum card can come at a high price.
+For example, The Business Platinum Card® from American Express comes with a $595 annual fee (see rates & fees).

 - Rewards.
-Think about how the rewards weight against the annual fee.
-If your business benefits from the card’s rewards, and can make the annual fee worth it, it could be a card to consider.
+Think about how the rewards weigh against the annual fee.
+A card could be worth it if your business will benefit from the rewards enough to make up for the annual fee.

 - Signup offer.
 Platinum business credit cards often come with lucrative signup bonuses or welcome offers.
 Before applying for one, consider whether you can reach its signup bonus spending requirement.
 You get one chance to fulfill the requirement — if you don’t meet it by the deadline, you won’t get another shot.

 Consider a platinum business card if you want top-of-the-line benefits.
-It won’t be cheap, but you could enjoy perks like travel benefits or cash back you won’t find anywhere else.
+It won’t be cheap, but you could enjoy premium perks like travel benefits or cash back.